CSCI-2349-F23/ps2/README.md

 15. Convert `Walden.txt` from `ISO8859-1` to `utf8` and save the file as `Walden-utf8.txt`.
 16. Use a unix command to look at the differences between `Walden.txt` and `Walden-utf8.txt`.

-#### Q6: Are the two files different?
+#### Q5: Are the two files different?
 If so, describe how they differ with examples.

-#### Q7: Do you think the conversion worked correctly?
+#### Q6: Do you think the conversion worked correctly?
 Explain your response with examples.

-#### Q8: What text phenomenon do you see in the converted version of "Walden" that we learned about in class and the readings?
+#### Q7: What text phenomenon do you see in the converted version of "Walden" that we learned about in class and the readings?

 #### Exercise C

 17. Confirm your current directory.
 You should still be in `/home/yourusername/ps2`.
 18. List the short version of the contents of this directory.
+19. Print out the number of lines in each book.
+20. Print out the number of lines containing the string "candle" in `les_miz_english.txt`?
+21. Print out the number of lines containing the string "candle" or "Candle" in `les_miz_english.txt`?
-19. How many lines contain the word "woman" in `les_miz_english.txt`?
+22. Print out the number of lines containing the **word** "candle" or "Candle" in `les_miz_english.txt`?
-20. How many lines contain the word "woman"
+23. Print out the number of lines beginning with "What" in `Walden.txt`.
+24. Print out the number of lines ending with "y" in `Walden.txt`.
+25. Use a command to inspect the contents of `Walden.txt`.

+#### Q8: You should see plenty of lines in `Walden.txt` that seem to end in "y".
+Most likely, your command for task 24, above, reported that there were no lines that ended in "y".
+At the very least, the first command that you called reported 0 matches, though you might have figured out  away around this after you did task 25.
+What could explain this discrepancy?

+26. Execute a command on `Walden.txt` that will make #24 report the correct number of lines ending in "y" in `Walden.txt`.

+#### List of commands for Exercises A, B, and C
+Use the `history` command or the `.bash_history` to print out all 25 commands, above, to a file called `ps2_part2.txt`.
+It's okay if you have more

 #### Video for Exercises A, B, and C
 Make a video of your terminal carrying out the above activities, numbered 1 through 25.
 Here are some guidelines: